-This Christmas, we offer A review & esoteric unveiling of star wars: Episode IX (and the whole of the Disney Sequel Trilogy) with the benefit of both hindsight and more far importantly, insight, so that you receive the gift of enjoyment and appreciation for the Rise of Skywalker which many critics, fans, pundits and others recommend you to ridicule, despise or outright avoid. don’t avoid it. enjoy it. if this Blog helps you do so, merry christmas.
+This Christmas, we offer A review & esoteric unveiling of star wars Episode IX – The Rise of Skywalker (and the the Disney Sequel Trilogy) with the benefit of both hindsight and MORE importantly, insight, so you receive the gift of enjoyment and appreciation for the Rise of Skywalker which many critics, fans, pundits and others recommend you ridicule, despise or outright avoid. don’t avoid it.
+Surrender to it and make peace with it. if this Blog helps you do so, merry christmas.

 BEGINNING WITH Attachments & Expectations

 For a good while now, the Internet has been a-buzz with leaks, rumors, speculation and a good deal of outrage about the final installment of the heralded Skywalker saga which began over 40 years ago in a galaxy far, far away…and do you know what, dear reader?